 November

-The November birthstone is topaz or citrine.
-Citrine is a member of the quartz family and can be pale yellow to gold to many shades of orange, and a rich deep brown.
+The November birthstone is the citrine.
+This stone is a member of the quartz family and is usually yellow to orange in color.

 December